-Mark Hughes OBE was confirmed as the new manager of Stoke City on May 30, 2013.
+Mark Hughes OBE was confirmed as the new manager of Southampton on 14th March 2018.

 Hughes has followed up a trophy-laden career by making his mark as a manager.

 The former Manchester United striker took an unusual route by starting as an international boss with Wales in a five-year reign that was ended by his appointment by Blackburn in 2004.